-Josh Richardson represents businesses and individuals in a wide variety of complex litigation matters throughout the State of Michigan.
+Josh Richardson represents businesses and individuals in a wide variety of complex litigation matters throughout Michigan.
+He often takes cases through all stages of the appeals process in state and federal appellate courts.
 His highly respected research, writing and courtroom skills have been utilized on a wide range of general and commercial litigation matters.
 Josh works diligently to achieve results that align with his clients’ objectives by being proactive and collaborative to establish strategies that are unique to each dispute.

 He represents clients in the following practice areas:

 - Commercial and Business Litigation: Contract and general business disputes; land use and real property matters; shareholder disputes; trade secrets and noncompetition actions; antitrust and trade regulation; oil and gas; residential and commercial construction issues; e-commerce disputes; and alternative dispute resolution.

 - Insurance Industry and Regulation: Advise and assist insurance companies with compliance issues under the regulatory framework imposed by the Insurance Code and the Michigan Department of Financial and Insurance Services (DIFS); secure approvals for new insurance products and forms; represent insurance companies in administrative matters and enforcement actions before insurance regulators relating to market conduct, financial audits, and business practices; assist insurers with agency relationship matters and disputes; provide insurance coverage determinations and handle declaratory judgment actions.